 “Austria,” I announced.

 After the bell rang, I packed up and got ready to go home.
-Our Grade 10 timetable showed that History was our last subject for the day.
+Our timetable showed that History was our last subject for the day.
 As I was about to leave the classroom, Miss Eden gave me an amusing smile, which kind of unsettled me.
-Her eyes didn’t leave me until I was out of her classroom.
+Her eyes didn’t leave me until I was out the classroom.

 “Oh!
 Troy!
 Um, what’s up?”
 Tucking a strand of my brown hair behind my ear and straightening my jacket.
 I tried to act cool, but my mind was racing.

 “Here, let me help you with that.”
 Troy bent down and picked up my textbooks while I was busy fussing with my hair.
-After my bag was packed, we stood together for an awkward minute or so and I couldn’t meet his eyes.
+After my bag was packed, we stood together for an awkward minute or so, and found it hard to look into his eyes.
 I was sure I had been blushing too.